publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch20/schII/m__us_usc_t29_s1821.md

     (b) __Posting requirements imposed upon employers__

-        Each farm labor contractor, agricultural employer, and agricultural association which employs any migrant agricultural worker shall, at the place of employment, post in a conspicuous place a poster provided by the Secretary setting forth the rights and protections afforded such workers under this chapter, including the right of a migrant agricultural worker to have, upon request, a written statement provided by the farm labor contractor, agricultural employer, or agricultural association, of the information described in subsection (a) of this section.
-Such employer shall provide upon request, a written statement of the information described in subsection (a) of this section.
+        Each farm labor contractor, agricultural employer, and agricultural association which employs any migrant agricultural worker shall, at the place of employment, post in a conspicuous place a poster provided by the Secretary setting forth the rights and protections afforded such workers under this chapter, including the right of a migrant agricultural worker to have, upon request, a written statement provided by the farm labor contractor, agricultural employer, or agricultural association, of the information described in subsection (a).
+Such employer shall provide upon request, a written statement of the information described in subsection (a).

     (c) __Posting or notice requirements imposed upon housing providers__